Growth factor in teleparallel Gauss-Bonnet gravity: M esz aros Equation in the Sub-Hubble era

 At leading order, this becomes

 which after substituting $\varepsilon$ is exactly \eqref{eq_47}.
 Eliminating $\gdep{\Phi}$ from \eqref{eq_47} and \eqref{eq_55}, we get

 Comparing with \eqref{eq_48}, we get

-Which is the same as $F(T)$ gravity \cite{Zheng_2011,Chen:2010va}.
-This suggests that contributions from the Gauss–Bonnet term are subdominant during the early evolution of perturbations, particularly when the modes are well within the Hubble radius, or that the theory effectively reduces to $F(T)$ in the early Universe.
-This puts forward an interesting class of theories of the form $-T+f(T_G)$, where the effective gravitational constant would be equal to $G$ as in GR, and the Gauss-Bonnet term acts as a dark energy component.
+which is of the same form as $F(T)$ gravity \cite{Zheng_2011,Chen:2010va}.
+The effects of the Gauss–Bonnet term enter through the $T_G$-dependence of $F_T$ and, via the background equations \eqref{eq_30}–\eqref{eq_31}, through the corresponding solution for the Hubble function that appears in the drag term.
+Furthermore, this puts forward an interesting class of theories of the form $-T+f(T_G)$, where the effective gravitational constant would be equal to $G$ as in GR, and the Gauss-Bonnet term acts as a dark energy component.
 In the background, this theory is dynamically equivalent to $R+f(G)$ gravity, but at the perturbative level, the latter faces many problems, e.g., the non-luminal speed of tensor waves, which does not occur in this theory by construction \cite{Mishra:2025}.
 It is therefore compelling to study such a class of models in the context of the growth of structure, which we do in the next section.